MRtrix3/mrtrix3/docs/tips_and_tricks/external_modules.rst

          $ ~/src/mrtrix/mymodule/bin/newcommand argument1 argument2 ...

+      While this may be inconvenient in some circumstances, in others it can be beneficial, as it is entirely explicit and clear as to where the command is being run from.
+This is especially the case when experimenting with different versions of a command where the name of the command has not changed.

-   2. Add the location of the ``bin/`` directory of this new module to your system's ``PATH`` environment variable.
+   2. Manually add the location of the ``bin/`` directory of this new module to your system's ``PATH`` environment variable.
 Most likely you will want this location to be already stored within ``PATH`` whenever you open a new terminal; therefore you will most likely want to add a line such as that below to the appropriate configuration file for your system (e.g.